AaltoSciComp/python-for-scicomp/content/parallel.rst

 1. Profile your code, identify the *actual* slow spots.

 2. Can you improve your code in those areas?
 Use an existing library?

 3. Are there are any low-effort optimizations that you can make?

+4. Consider using `numba <https://numba.pydata.org/>`__ or
+   `cython <https://cython.org/>`__ to accelerate key functions.

-4. Think about parallelizing.
+5. Think about parallelizing.

 Many times in science, you want to parallelize your code: either if the computation